RandomModderJDK/proxy_selector/README.md

 ### To test pac.

-You need nginx on your device and a pac.
+You need nginx on your device and a pac file.
-For easy set up i used this PAC whichs points to Proxyman proxy
+For easy set up i used this PAC which points to Proxyman proxy

 ```javascript
 function FindProxyForURL (url, host) {